19 February 2026 · 6 min read

 The middle layer of AI coding tools.
 Inline completions, agent panels, and external agents like Claude Code running inside your editor.

-I didn't realize this until I spent time configuring Zed properly.
+I didn't realise this until I spent time configuring Zed properly.
 What looks like "editor AI" is actually three separate systems:

-1. Edit Predictions (inline completions).
+1. Edit predictions (inline completions).
 The ghost text that appears as you type.
-Needs to be fast — under 100ms or it feels laggy.
+It needs to be fast, under 100ms or it feels laggy.
 Only certain providers work here.

-2. Agent Panel.
+2. Agent panel.
 A chat interface inside your editor.
-You can use any LLM provider.
+Use any LLM provider.
 Good for reasoning about code, explaining errors, planning changes.

-3. External Agents.
-Full coding agents (like Claude Code or OpenCode) running inside your editor instead of the terminal.
-Same capabilities as terminal agents, but with editor integration.
+3. External agents.
+Full coding agents (Claude Code or OpenCode) running inside your editor instead of the terminal.
+Same capabilities as terminal agents, with editor integration.

 Most confusion comes from thinking these are all the same thing.
 They're not.
 Each has different provider options and different use cases.